-Students who are new to Citrus College beginning summer 2018 are urged to complete the assessment and MUST complete orientation by October 31, 2018.
+Students who are new to Citrus College beginning summer 2019 MUST complete orientation by October 31, 2019.
 All future registration will be withheld from students who have not completed orientation by the deadline.
-Students who believe they are exempt or those who want to read about procedures for challenging matriculation regulatory provisions can refer to the SSSP Exemption Criteria on the previous page.
+Students who believe they are exempt or those who want to read about procedures for challenging matriculation regulatory provisions can refer to the SEA Exemption Criteria on the previous page.